ythuang0522/homopolish/README.md

 	conda env create -f environment.yml
 	conda activate homopolish

-Homopolish can be also installed from bioconda.
-An executable file, homopolish, should be available in the virtual env.
+Homopolish is available in bioconda but not guaranteed to be the latest version.
+An executable file, homopolish, will be found after conda installation.

 	conda create -n homopolish -c conda-forge -c bioconda homopolish